API Discovery

 3. API Endpoint Naming

-In the below steps, we consider that the API named by Traceable is _order/health/traceable__cart__test__tags__123456__0 and you wish to rename it to order/health/tags.
+In the steps below, we assume that the API named by Traceable is _order/health/traceable__cart__test__tags__123456__0 and you wish to rename it to order/health/tags.

 API Naming Rule